Linuxfabrik/monitoring-plugins/check-plugins/haproxy-status/README.md

 **Compatibility:**

-* Linux only
+* Cross-platform

+**Important Notes:**

 * HAProxy with `stats enable` directive or Unix socket configured

-**Important Notes:**

 * To use Unix socket access (the default), HAProxy must be configured with a `stats socket` directive in its `global` section:

     ```text